GaloisInc/mir-json/libs-new/Patches.md

   `Alignment::new_unchecked` without `transmute` and modifies `Layout` to call it.
 Finally, this patch removes a `transmute` in the opposite direction from `Alignment::as_usize`.

+* Add a hook in `NonZero::new` (last applied: April 22, 2025)

+  The new generic `NonZero::new` relies on transmute to convert `u32` to `Option<NonZero<u32>>` in a const context.
+Removing this transmute is difficult due to limited ability to use generics in a const context.
+  Instead, we wrap it in a hook that we can override in crucible-mir.